dailymotion/webpack-multi-output/README.md

 * `filename`: Filename template for the bundles that will be generated.
 Must contain `[value]` somewhere, default to `bundle-[value].js`.
 Can contain `[contenthash]`.
 * `values`: The plugin will produce a bundle for each value given, appending the value to the bundle name.
 * `assets`: See the [documentation below](#assets).
+* `uglify`: If you're using this module for json, enable this option to minify it.
+See [Combining with other plugins](#combining-with-other-plugins) for more informations.
 * `debug`: Log when the plugin adds an asset.
 Default to `false`
 * `ultraDebug`: Like debug, but with waaaaaaay more shit.
 Default to `false`